tianqing108/tortoise-plus/docs/cli.rst

 TortoiseCLI
 ===========

-This document describes how to use `tortoise-cli`, a cli tool for tortoise-orm, build on top of click and ptpython.
+This document describes how to use `tortoise-cli`, a cli tool for tortoise-plus, build on top of click and ptpython.

 You can see `https://github.com/tortoise/tortoise-cli <https://github.com/tortoise/tortoise-cli>`_ for more details.